bobleesj/learn-swift-with-bob/course/functional-swift/intro-closure-part1.md

-# Closures vs Functions
+# Intro to Closures Part 1

 ## Introduction
-When I learned Swift as my firsts programming language, I had a really hard time understanding closures.
-I avoided it as much as possible, and I didn't know why we use it in the first place.
-It took me good 3 months to completely understand Closures.
-So, I don't expect you to be comfortable with closures taking by taking a couple of lessons.
-It is hard, and you just have to admit it.
-It's riding a bicycle for the first time.
-You just have to fall and feel uncomfortable until you get used it.
-It's like seeing a mathematical formula you've never seen before.
-You just have to get used it.
-Enough said, let's find out how closures is different from normal functions.
-Brace yourself.
+Welcome to Lesson of 1 of Intro to Functional Swift.
+You will learn what makes closures different from the Swift functions.
+If you've never used closures before, this lesson will be tough.

 ## Problem
 Who are you closures, () -> ()?

 ### Definition
- - A closure is a function without name and the func keyword (for now).
+ - A closure is a function without name and the `func` keyword (for now).
- - Quick and easy to carry around as a variable/constant or just pass as a parameter
+ - Quick and easy to carry around as a variable/constant or pass as a parameter

-### Functions
+## Functions
+To appreciate closures, let us begin with functions.
 Create a function that add two numbers.

 ```swift
 func addTwoNumbers(number1: Int, number2: Int) -> Int {
   return number1 + number2
 }
 ```

-#### First Class Citizen
+### First Class Citizen
 You may store a function into a variable/constant.

 ```swift
 var addFunction = addTwoNumbers
 addFunction(10, 30) // 40
 ```

-### Introducing Closures
+## Introducing Closures
-Store closures into a variable.
-A closure begins with `{`.
-In order to store into a variable/constant, you must specify its type.
+Create a closure whose functionality is identical as above.
+A closure block begins and ends with `{`,`}`.

 ```swift
 var addClosures: (Int, Int) -> Int = {